Spectrum3847/Flash-2023/src/main/java/frc/robot/vision/README.md

 Contains all the subsystems and commands for the vision processing.

-1. Photonvision cameras
-2. Limelight camera
+## Tasks
+* Create classes: Vision.java, VisionConfig.java, VisionCommands.java
+* Create a PVcamera.java, should be setup to let us have multiple Photonvision cameras
+* Create a LLcamera.java, should be setup to let us have multiple Limelight cameras
-3. AprilTag field layout and tags
+* AprilTag field layout and tags class and JSON file
-4. Works with Swerve to do poseesitmation.